textpattern/textpattern.github.io/administration/preferences-panel.md

 When set to 'Yes', expired articles will continue to show on your site after their expiry date has elapsed.
 You can use [if_expired](https://docs.textpattern.com/tags/if_expired) to show alternate content or markup for expired articles.

-When set to 'No', expired articles will be removed from the public site and return a "410 Gone" HTTP status instead.
-Visitors hitting an expired article will be shown a custom page template named "error_410" if it's present.
+When set to 'No', expired articles will be removed from the public site and return a `410 Gone` HTTP status instead.
+Visitors hitting an expired article will be shown a custom page template named <i>**error_410**</i> if it is present.

 ### Use Textile

-Textile is a utility intended to simplify the conversion of plain text to HTML.
+[Textile](https://textile-lang.com/) is a utility intended to simplify the conversion of plain text to HTML.
 When enabled, Textile will process the body text of articles and return structurally sound HTML.

-Textile also offers a powerful but easy-to-learn set of commands with which to format text, define structures such as lists, headers and blockquotes, and insert links and images.
+Textile also offers a powerful but easy-to-learn set of commands with which to format text, define structures such as lists, headers and block quotes, and insert links and images.

 The setting you choose here becomes the default for excerpt and body markup on the [Write panel](https://docs.textpattern.com/administration/write-panel#url-only-title).
 You can choose to allow complete Textile processing, to convert line breaks into HTML paragraph markers or not convert any text at all.